marinebon/condition-reports/examples/images.md

 1. browser requests a URL (using RESTful API )
 2. ERDDAP server makes the png & sends it
-3. browser displays same as static image
+3. browser displays in the same way as a static image (image only updates on page refresh)